 - Emergency Medical Technician (EMT) or Paramedic: EMTs and paramedics provide onsite emergency care to ill or injured people.

 - Medical Assistant: Medical assistants perform clerical and clinical tasks in physicians' offices.

-- Biomedical Equipment Technician: Biomedical equipment technicians fix equipment found in medical facilities.
+- Biomedical Equipment Technician: Biomedical equipment technicians, also called medical equipment repairers, fix equipment found in medical facilities.

-- Home Health Aide: Home health aides provide basic medical services to patients with disabilities, chronic illnesses, cognitive impairments or age-related problems.
+- Home Health Aide: Home health aides check vital signs, give medication to, and change bandages on patients who have disabilities, chronic illnesses, cognitive impairments, or age-related problems.

 - Surgical Technologist: Surgical technologists assist surgeons and registered nurses in operating rooms.

-- Radiologic Technologist: Radiologic technologists use x ray equipment, computed tomography, magnetic resonance imaging and mammography to help medical doctors diagnose diseases and injuries.
+- Radiologic Technologist: Radiologic technologists use x-ray equipment, computed tomography (CT), magnetic resonance imaging (MRI) and mammography to help medical doctors diagnose diseases and injuries.

-- Laboratory Technician: Laboratory technicians perform tests and procedures that help doctors and other medical professionals diagnose diseases, plan treatments and evaluate the effectiveness of treatments.
+- Laboratory Technician: Laboratory technicians perform tests and procedures that help doctors and other medical professionals diagnose diseases and plan treatments and evaluate their effectiveness.